Programmes & Services

 Please see the NDIS website for more information.

 Personal Helpers and Mentors (PHaMs) provides practical assistance for people aged 16 years and over, whose lives are severely affected by their mental illness, by helping them overcome social isolation and increase their connections to the community.

-Personal Helpers and Mentors Employment services are specifically funded to assist people with mental illness to address non-vocational barriers to finding or keeping a job.
+Personal Helpers and Mentors Employment (PhaMs Employment) services are specifically funded to assist people with mental illness to address non-vocational barriers to finding or keeping a job.